Doomwhite/xelieu.github.io/docs/jp-lazy-guide/retentionHowTo.md

 ---
 # Retention How-to

+If you are already using `FSRS`, no need to look at this guide except [Mining Pointers](https://xelieu.github.io/jp-lazy-guide/retentionHowTo/#mining) as `FSRS` algorithm will adjust the settings automatically for you

 This guide is `entirely my opinion`

 Whenever you are making these changes, `please observe for a few weeks` before tweaking for more